Use the API dashboard to inspect your recent API requests and webhooks.

 Note the dashboard is not realtime.
 Your latest API requests may take a minute or so to arrive.

-To dig into the details of a request click on the request link, the logged details are printed out below.
+To dig into the details of a request click the 'Show' button.
+All the logged details pop up in a scrollable modal.

-Webhooks are listed at the bottom.
-If you aren't getting your webhooks as expected, check this section.
-You can see the status received from your server and the details that were sent to you.
+If you are not receiving your webhooks as expected, check this section.
+You will see the time the webhook was sent (UTC), the http status received from your server, and the data that was sent to you.